Hot Tips For Selling Your Condominium

 Does the town or city have top notch schools?
 How about fantastic highway access?
 These are the kinds of things that should be emphasized to a buyer.
 When there is lots of competition the little things, you do matter when it comes to marketing!

 Price Your Condo With The Market

 This is the problem every homeowner must deal with when deciding to sell.
 Your condo will only sell if it is priced competitively.
 The more you price beyond what similar units cost, the longer you can expect your listing to languish on the market.
 And the longer it sits unsold, the more of a reputation it develops.
-The longer it takes to sell, the harder it is to finally make a deal.
-It is far better to price competitively and sell now, than to be stuck with your condo for six months and wind up selling for a fraction of what it’s really worth.
+The longer it takes to sell, the harder it is to make a deal finally.
+It is far better to price competitively and sell now than to be stuck with your condo for six months and wind up selling for a fraction of what it’s worth.
 How to price a home is one of the most important considerations for a selling a condo.
-If you get the price wrong nothing else you do will matter.
+If you get the price, wrong nothing else you do will matter.

-As mentioned above there a far fewer customizations in condo’s so if all the other similar units are selling for X don’t expect yours to sell for why without there being a good reason.
-Having heavy duty nails on your deck, extra nice vanity mirrors, and a new master bedroom toilet are not great reasons for expecting more money.
+As mentioned above, there far fewer customizations in a condo so if all the other similar units are selling for X don’t expect yours to sell for why without there being a good reason.
+Having heavy duty nails on your deck, extra beautiful vanity mirrors, and a new master bedroom toilet is not great reasons for expecting more money.

-One thing you really need to understand is the fact that condo’s are far easier to value than custom homes.
+One thing you need to understand is the fact that condos are far easier to value than custom homes.
 The typical condo development only has a handful of designs.
-This makes putting a value on a unit far easier.
+This makes putting a value on a unit far simpler.
 Using comparable sales data is far easier when you do not have to make a significant amount of adjustments based on custom amenities or even the characteristics of a lot.